Determining dispersal mechanisms of protoplanetary disks using accretion and wind mass loss rates: Disk accretion and dispersal

 Figure \ref{fig3} shows the synthesized results.
 We find that the inner magnetic winds (i.e., MCW and MRI) play the major role in disk's angular momentum transport/removal at low UV environments, and their resulting mass loss can be observed at $F_{\rm FUV} \la 5 \times 10^3 G_0$; beyond this value, external photoevaporation truncates disks so much that the wind launching region disappears (see the yellow shaded region).
 It is important that the MCW and MRI cases occupy different parameter space.
-Our results therefore indicate that if the corresponding mass loss rates are measured accurately enough, the origin of angular momentum transport/removal is determined by the measurement of the wind mass loss rate.
+Our results therefore indicate that if the corresponding mass loss and accretion rates are measured accurately enough, the origin of angular momentum transport/removal is determined.
 Note that time variability of mass loss rates may also be used to differentiate two kinds of inner magnetic winds \citep[e.g.,][]{2010ApJ...718.1289S}.

 For the EPE case, the current \textsc{fried} grid covers only from $10 G_0$ to $10^4G_0$, and we extrapolate the results toward $1 G_0$ and put a limit for $> 10^4G_0$ (see the light blue shaded regions); both are reasonable because at lower UV environments, the effect of photoevaporation becomes weaker, while at very high UV environments, disk truncation occurs very rapidly.
-The latter is indeed confirmed in Figure \ref{fig3}; the value of $\dot{M}_{\rm loss}^{\rm EPE}$ with $r_{\rm d} = 100$ au becomes higher that that with $r_{\rm d} = 200$ au at $F_{\rm FUV} > 10^3 G_0$ because truncation is already in process for larger disks.
+The latter is indeed confirmed in Figure \ref{fig3}; the value of $\dot{M}_{\rm loss}^{\rm EPE}$ with $r_{\rm d} = 100$ au becomes higher than that with $r_{\rm d} = 200$ au at $F_{\rm FUV} > 10^3 G_0$ because truncation is already in process for larger disks.
 We find that the resulting mass loss rate becomes very sensitive to the disk radius, as expected.

 In summary, the mass loss rate resulting from inner magnetic winds can be used to determine the origin of angular momentum transport/removal and hence the dynamical properties (turbulent vs laminar) of the disk gas.
 This is the fundamental information for constraining how planets form in the disks (see Section \ref{sec:discu}).
 The mass loss rate originating from outer thermal winds is a sensitive function of the disk radius.
 Most of the disk mass distribute in the outer part of the disk, and hence external photoevaporation regulates the formation timescale of planets and their final mass.